kubedb/etcd-disco/docs/reference/etcd-disco.md

       --Config IgnoredFlag[=true]
       --Config-file string                           Path to the server configuration file --advertise-client-urls URLs                   List of this member's client URLs to advertise to the public. (default http://localhost:2379)
-      --auth-token string                            Specify auth token specific options. (default "simple") --auto-compaction-mode string                  interpret 'auto-compaction-retention' one of: periodic|revision. 'periodic' for duration based retention, defaulting to hours if no time unit is provided (e.g. '5m'). 'revision' for revision number based retention. (default "periodic")
+      --alsologtostderr                              log to standard error as well as files --auth-token string                            Specify auth token specific options. (default "simple") --auto-compaction-mode string                  interpret 'auto-compaction-retention' one of: periodic|revision. 'periodic' for duration based retention, defaulting to hours if no time unit is provided (e.g. '5m'). 'revision' for revision number based retention. (default "periodic")
       --auto-compaction-retention string             Auto compaction retention for mvcc key value store.
 0 means disable auto compaction.